sanketmeghani/expense-manager/README.md

 Follow these steps to rebuild client bundle.

 `cd src/main/resources/assets`
-`gulp build-dev` (You may need to insrall gulp, npm if it is not already installed.
-Execute `npm install gulp -g` and `npm install --dev` to install node modules dependencies before executing this command)
+`gulp build` (You may need to insrall gulp, npm if it is not already installed.
+Execute `npm install gulp -g` and `npm install` to install node modules dependencies before executing this command)
-`npm install --dev`